-Join Richard Harrington for an in-depth discussion in this video An introduction to iStopMotion for iPad, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video An introduction to iStopMotion for iPad, part of Learning Stop Motion Animation.

 Let's explore iStopMotion and give you a quick overview of its features.
 I've launched the application and the first thing I need to do is create a new project.
 To do that I'll tap the Plus button here at the bottom.
 A new clip is made.
 Remember, each clip is essentially one movie and you should think about that as one shot at a time.
 These final shots are going to be composed of several frames, however.
 Now, I'll adjust this, and I need to make sure that I choose the right camera.
 I'll tap the Camera button here, and in this case, select the back camera.
 It was previously recording the front camera, so you were seeing the ceiling overhead, and that's not a very good shot when we want to record our lion and panda here.